Onyx: Varieties

-Onyx is formed of bands of chalcedony in alternating colors.
+Onyx is formed of chalcedony bands in alternating colors.
 It is cryptocrystalline, consisting of fine intergrowths of the silica minerals quartz and moganite.
-Its bands are parallel to one another, as opposed to the more chaotic banding that often occurs in agates.
+Its bands are parallel, unlike the more chaotic banding that often occurs in agates.

 Sardonyx is a variant in which the colored bands are sard (shades of red) rather than black.
-Black onyx is perhaps the most famous variety, but is not as common as onyx with colored bands.
-Artificial treatments have been used since ancient times to produce both the black color in "black onyx" and the reds and yellows in sardonyx.
+Black onyx is perhaps the most famous variety, but it is not as common as onyx with colored bands.
+Several artificial treatments have been used since ancient times to produce the black color in "black onyx" and the reds and yellows in sardonyx.
 Most "black onyx" on the market is artificially colored.